mirzawaqasahmed/f5-big-iq-lab/docs/class07/intro.rst

 Introduction
 ============
-This class will cover BIG-IQ Application Firewall topics.
+This class will cover BIG-IQ Application Firewall topics..